mmikowski/powercss/README.md

 PowerCSS employs a strict data integrity policy: All regular methods snapshot-copy argument arrays or objects and never change the originals.
-Only the utlitity method, `_extendRuleMap_` changes an argument, and this is explicity stated in the API docs.
+Only the utility method, `_extendRuleMap_` changes an argument, and this is explicit stated in the API docs.
 Conversely, PowerCSS does not return pointers to its arrays or objects; instead one can acquire snapshots using `_getAssetJson_` and `_getAssetIdList_`.

 ## Example 001: The basics